Uterine Leiomyomata (Fibroids)

 LUPRON DEPOT® (leuprolide acetate for depot suspension) 3.75 mg for 1-month and 11.25 mg for 3-month administration are indicated for the management of endometriosis, including pain relief and reduction of endometriotic lesions.
 LUPRON DEPOT with daily norethindrone acetate 5 mg is also indicated for initial management of endometriosis and for management of recurrence of symptoms.
 Duration of initial treatment or retreatment should be limited to 6 months.

 Advanced Prostate Cancer

-LUPRON DEPOT 7.5 mg for 1-month, 22.5 mg for 3-month, 30 mg for 4-month, and 45 mg for 6-month administration are indicated for the palliative treatment of advanced prostate cancer.
+LUPRON DEPOT® (leuprolide acetate for depot suspension) 7.5 mg for 1-month, 22.5 mg for 3-month, 30 mg for 4-month, and 45 mg for 6-month administration are indicated for the palliative treatment of advanced prostatic cancer.

 Central Precocious Puberty